EventsUncle Phil

 DSC01154.JPG

-The Gun Sports S13 has to be one of my favorite cars of all-time.
-It was also the first one I remember running Uras GT aero.
-It maintained this look for a long time, with the only change being the wheels getting powder coated black at some point.
+The Gun Sports S13 has to be one of the best S13s of all-time.
+It maintained this look for years, with the only change being the wheels getting powder coated black at some point.

 How about a Uras GT kit all in white?
-It definitely looks better with the diffuser/canards and other add-ons in black.
-Regardless, it still looks pretty damn nice.
+It definitely looks better with the diffuser/canards and other add-ons in black, but this still looks pretty damn nice.

 The Technical Factory Brains S13 showed up in a very nice shade of blue with PS Duce aero and a G-Corporation wing.
 The headlights were probably the G-Corporation covers as well.
 I think they were the only ones making them back then.